-The Division of Student Affairs is proud to host a number of programs at the University of Montana to ensure that students thrive.
+The Division of Enrollment and Student Affairs (ESA) is proud to host a number of programs at the University of Montana to ensure that students thrive.

-Student Affairs Assessment Council (SAAC) is comprised of a representative from each department within Student Affairs, a representative from the Office of Planning, Budget, and Analysis, and a faculty member.
-These members assess Student Affairs programs in a formal report to ensure that units are maintaining standards of service delivery in accordance with national benchmarks.
+ESA Assessment Council is comprised of a representative from each department within Enrollment and Student Affairs, a representative from the Office of Planning, Budget, and Analysis, and a faculty member.
+These members assess Enrollment and Student Affairs programs in a formal report to ensure that units are maintaining standards of service delivery in accordance with national benchmarks.
 Internal and external reviews assist in measuring the effectiveness in attaining the department's goals.
-More information about SAAC can be found here.

 AlcoholEdu is an online course that students are required to complete as part of their registration.
 The course creates an opportunity for the University to collect critical data on student attitudes and behaviors related to alcohol.
 This includes students' readiness to change their behavior, protective or high-risk factors they exhibit, and expectations they have towards the use of alcohol.
-All of this data help the University better understand and meet the needs of students.
-For more information, please visit the AlcoholEdu website or contact Juana Alcala: email@example.com.
+All of this data will help the University better understand and meet the needs of students.
+For more information, please visit the AlcoholEdu website or contact the Dean of Students, Rhondie Voorhees.

 - Transit is an online financial literacy program designed to help students learn about personal finances, student loans, budgeting, and the use of credit.As the newest addition to The Office for Student Success, the Financial Education Program strives to help students at the University of Montana, Missoula College, and Bitterroot College take control of their financial futures.
 For more information please visit the Transit website or contact Holly Wright, Program Manager, UM Financial Education Program.